Property Rights & Rails to Trails Compensation

 Our Legal Experience in the Court of Federal Claims

-Meet Our Rails-to-Trails Legal Team
+Meet our Rails-to-Trails Legal Team

-Altom M. Maglio, Attorney
+Altom M. Maglio, Esq.

-Altom is President-elect of the United States Court of Federal Claims Bar Association and has been actively involved in the bar of the Court of Federal Claims for many years.
+Altom is the President-elect of the United States Court of Federal Claims Bar Association and has been actively involved in the bar of the Court of Federal Claims for many years.

 Content Reviewed by Pamela Levinson – Government Contracts Lawyer

 Pamela Levinson is an experienced attorney with a background in complex business litigation, investigations, and compliance.
 She is admitted to practice in Florida and the District of Columbia.
 Pamela currently focuses her law practice on construction law, and government contracts litigation, and represents Indian tribes in federal litigation.
 Her extensive background includes complex commercial litigation, class-action, contracts, national security, civil and criminal investigative matters, and patents, among other areas.
 Pamela received her J.D. summa cum laude, graduating first in her class from the University of Miami in Florida.

 As an experienced leader in these types of lawsuits, we were confident the firm would have the expertise.
 However what surprised us most was the high level of excellent customer service from the firm’s staff!Pat R.